cube-js/cube/README.md

 ## Community

-If you have any questions or need help - [please join our Slack community](https://slack.cube.dev) of amazing developers and contributors.
+If you have any questions or need help - [please join our Slack community](https://slack.cube.dev) of amazing developers and data engineers.

 You are also welcome to join our **monthly community calls** where we discuss community news, Cube Dev team's plans, backlogs, use cases, etc. If you miss the call, the recordings will also be available after the meeting.
 * When: Second Wednesday of each month at [9am Pacific Time](https://www.thetimezoneconverter.com/?t=09:00&tz=PT%20%28Pacific%20Time%29).